flatpak/flatpak-docs/docs/introduction.rst

 Flatpak has been designed and implemented with a number of goals:

-* Allow applications to be installed on any Linux distribution.
+* Allow the same application build to be installed on any Linux distribution.
 * Provide consistent environments for applications, to facilitate testing and reduce bugs.
-* Decouple applications from the operating system, so that applications don't depend on specific versions of each distribution.
+* Ensure forward compatibility of applications, by allowing multiple versions of runtimes to be simultaneously installed.
-* Allow applications to bundle their own dependencies, so that they can use libraries that aren't provided by a Linux distribution, and so they can depend on specific versions or even patched versions of a library.
+* Allow applications to easily use libraries that aren't available in Linux distributions (or aren't consistently available).
 * Increase the security of Linux desktops, by isolating applications in sandboxes.

-More information about Flatpak can be found on `flatpak.org <http://flatpak.org/>`_.
+General information about Flatpak can be found on `flatpak.org <http://flatpak.org/>`_.

 How it works
 ------------